Stop Writing A Book When These Ten Things Happen

 You probably had plenty of notes, a plan, or even a detailed snowflake outline when you began your story.

-But now, you feel that you can’t find ways to fill in the detail and develop your plot.
+But now, you feel you can’t find ways to fill in the details and develop your plot.

 You can try changing your plan, but you will have a lot of rewriting to do.

 You always need new ideas to keep you writing.
 But when they stop coming, there’s nothing more to write.